17.10.2020

 1. Steam the barrel with juniper to destroy all microorganisms.

-4. Top with two wooden semicircles.
+4. Cover the top with two wooden semicircles.

 10. The barrel is covered with a wooden lid, consisting of two parts, on top of which oppression is also laid.